 Triggering tells the test tool when to begin displaying the waveform.
 You can select which input signal should be used, on which edge this should occur, and you can define the condition for a new update of the waveform.
-Finally you can tell the test tool to trigger on video signals.
+You can set up the test tool to trigger on video signals.